 The person who requested for it is the Dharma Putra and the person who gave it is Dharma Swaroopa, the very embodiment of dharma, Bhismacharya.
 The witness to this wonderful episode was none other than the end of all dharma, Lord Sri Krishna.

 It was in such a beautiful way that the chanting of the divine names of the lord was introduced to the world in such an auspicious setting and amidst a holy group.
 After hearing this, Yudhistira was completely satiated and relieved.

 Sage Veda Vyasa very joyfully included the divine name chanting in Mahabharatha.Satsang brings in the aura of peace, ushers into clarity and keeps our intellect intact so that we can enjoy happiness and love of the lord.

 HARI NAAM SANKIRTAN KI JAI…

-By Asmath Acharyar’s and Elders blessings we were able to conduct 108 times recitation of SRI VISHNU SAHASRANAMAM recitation in our temple that takes almost 30 hours non stop attended by a large group of devotees .This is the second year and Adiyen seeks readers good wishes and blessings for continuous gathering .
+By Asmath Acharyar’s and Elders blessings we were able to conduct 108 times recitation of SRI VISHNU SAHASRANAMAM recitation in our temple that takes almost 30 hours non stop attended by a large group of devotees .This is the fourth year and Adiyen seeks readers good wishes and blessings for continuous gathering .